-John Miller, a retired vice admiral in the U.S. Navy, most recently served as commander of the U.S. Fifth Fleet in Bahrain and head of U.S. Naval Forces Central Command (NAVCENT).
+John Miller, a retired vice admiral in the U.S. Navy, served as commander of the U.S. Fifth Fleet in Bahrain and head of U.S. Naval Forces Central Command (NAVCENT).

 Three veteran observers of Iranian naval forces and doctrines assess the country's ability to punch above its weight in the Persian Gulf.

 On May 27, The Washington Institute held a virtual Policy Forum with Michael Connell, Farzin Nadimi, and John Miller.
 Connell directs the Iranian Studies Program at the Center for Naval Analyses and formerly served as the organization’s field representative to U.S. NAVCENT headquarters in Bahrain.
 Nadimi is an associate fellow with The Washington Institute and author of its recently updated study Iran’s Evolving Approach to Asymmetric Naval Warfare: Strategy and Capabilities in the Persian Gulf.
 Miller, a retired vice admiral in the U.S. Navy, most recently served as commander of the Fifth Fleet in Bahrain and head of NAVCENT.
 The following is a rapporteur’s summary of their remarks.